Lemniscate-2525/30_Days_of_ML/Day07_SMS_Spam_Classification_NB/README.md

 - $P(w_i \mid y)$ = probability that word $w_i$ appears in a message of class $y$, estimated from training
 - $(1 - P(w_i \mid y))$ = probability that word $w_i$ is absent from a message of class $y$

-The key difference from Multinomial: Bernoulli explicitly penalizes the absence of words too.
+The key difference from Multinomial; Bernoulli explicitly penalizes the absence of words too.
 If the word "free" almost always appears in spam, then a message that does not contain "free" gets a nudge toward ham, because the model says "spam messages usually have free; this one does not."
 Multinomial NB simply ignores absent words; Bernoulli uses them as evidence.

 **In log-score form:**